 Coefficients of determination are not naturally intuitive to most people.
 So, why is the model’s weak R2 an issue?
 Let’s look at the same data in a different way.

 All player seasons were ordered from the lowest to highest relative save percentage and then split into groups of 58-59.
 The relative save percentage was then averaged between the players from each group for their first two seasons and then again for the next two.
 This was a strict average of relative percentages, although a more thorough analysis would use the relative save percentage of each group as a single entity.

 The 10% of players with the most extreme negative impact in their first two seasons end up having no impact on average over the next two seasons.
 In contrast the 10% of players with the most extreme positive impact in their first two seasons end up with a positive of about +0.005, less than 20% of the impact the previous two seasons.

 David Johnson recently responded to some criticism of the low repeatability of relative save percentage by indicating (rightfully) that hockey is a team sport and so there are multiple variables that affect all numbers.
 He added that players have an impact and therefore it is important.
 The problem with this is analytically having an impact is not enough.
 The impact must be significant enough that you have over a certain level of confidence in the number.

 When you evaluate a player statistically you cannot extol or condemn a player for something that could equally be their fault as it could be a number of other factors.

 There are three consequences to this discovery.
 One, as already discussed, that defensemen’s control of save percentage is minimal enough that adding on-ice save percentage effects do not add value in player evaluations other than looking at those likely to regress to the mean.
-Two, that a defender’s effect on shot metrics (specifically looking at both Corsi% and relCorsi%) is still the best way to approximate a player’s value.
+Two, that a defender’s impact on shot metrics (specifically looking at both Corsi% and relCorsi%) is (currently) still the best way to approximate a player’s value in outscoring.
 Three, that for the most part a goaltender owns their save percentage (once sample is large enough).